DrBiznes/WynnWeaponViewer/README.md

 ![icon](https://github.com/user-attachments/assets/112a222c-fe55-440d-a2b2-efd036931fdb)

 I make your weapon big, duh.
-A fork of [Big Items, Duh](https://modrinth.com/mod/big-items-duh) designed to only show Wynncraft gear and updated to 1.21 Made for my modpack [World of Wynncraft](https://modrinth.com/modpack/world-of-wynncraft)
+A fork of [Big Items, Duh](https://modrinth.com/mod/big-items-duh) designed to only show Wynncraft gear and updated to 1.21.
+This will be more useful once CITResewn updates.
+Made for my modpack [World of Wynncraft](https://modrinth.com/modpack/world-of-wynncraft)

 ## What's Up